by Swati Sahai

 Marketing technology solutions typically capture a subset of customer interactions, e.g. website visits, and are limited to reporting on these, e.g. sessions, visits, clicks.
 This makes the discovery of cross-channel insights extremely difficult.
 More importantly, analyzing data separately within each silo prevents marketers from understanding and acting on omnichannel customer behavior, which is becoming the norm these days.

-Customer journey analytics platforms enable you to get a single, unified view of the customer as she interacts with your brand across multiple channels, by quickly integrating and matching data from your existing martech stack.
+Customer journey analytics platforms enable you to get a single, unified view of the customer as she interacts with your brand across multiple channels, by quickly integrating and matching data from your existing martech systems and tools.

 In this way, customer journey analytics tools help you discover and optimize the breadth of the customer journey with lightning speed, making the analysis of important journeys dynamic and accessible.